New York State Association of Independent Schools

-The New York State Association of Independent Schools (NYSAIS) is an association of 204 independent schools and organizations, ranging from nurseries to high schools, in New York State.
-Founded in 1947, NYSAIS is the second largest state association of independent schools in the United States.
-As of July 1, 2024 its member schools enrolled approximately 83,000 students.
+The New York State Association of Independent Schools (NYSAIS) is an association of 200 independent schools and organizations, ranging from nurseries to high schools, in New York State.
+Founded in 1947, NYSAIS is the second-largest state association of independent schools in the United States.
+As of July 1, 2025 its member schools enrolled approximately 80,000 students.
 It was established "to protect independent schools from obstructive legislation and regulation".
 NYSAIS accredits member schools, provides professional development, and works with community leaders to support the needs and interests of independent schools throughout the state.
 NYSAIS is a member of the National Association of Independent Schools (NAIS) as well the International Council Advancing Independent School Accreditation (ICAISA).

-Mission statement

-"The New York State Association of Independent Schools promotes the independence, well-being, and public understanding of, and respect for, New York independent schools and serves as an accrediting body chartered by the New York State Board of Regents."

-To accomplish its mission, the New York State Association of Independent Schools: